 In addition to the extensive operational training, the containment structures at Indian Point were designed with multiple safety systems and components — first to prevent accidents, and second, to minimize the effect of any accidents that do occur.

-TThere are several components on site that help us ensure our safety and the safety of our neighbors.
+There are several components on site that help us ensure our safety and the safety of our neighbors.

 In addition to strong containment and abundant supplementary safety systems, the backup safety layers include employees who are highly trained and skilled in both foreseeable and unforeseeable accident and event response, and comprehensive emergency plans with frequent drills involving all plant staff.

 Fuel for nuclear plant uranium is mined from the earth and then goes through the process of “enrichment.”
 Derived from that process are Uranium-235 (which makes up approximately 4% of nuclear fuel used at a commercial facility) and uranium-238 (which makes up the other 96% of the fuel).
 In order to have an explosion, unranuim-235 must make up nearly 100% of the fuel.
-Scientifically speaking, an explosion at a nuclear facility in the U.S. would counter the laws of physics.
+Scientifically speaking, a nuclear explosion at a nuclear facility in the U.S. would counter the laws of physics.

 Storing Spent Fuel